Pets Experiencing Diarrhea

 Diarrhea is a common presenting complaint at any Veterinary Office.
 Chances are, at some point your dog or cat has had a bout of diarrhea in the past.
 Diarrhea can vary from loose, soft, semi-formed stool to completely loose and runny.
 In some cases, you may even note blood or mucus in it.
 In more severe forms, diarrhea can present as black and tarry in nature.
 Knowing what is conditions are more commonly associated with diarrhea will help set your mind at ease, and allow a better history of clinical symptoms when you visit the veterinary office.

 Since there are so many causes of diarrhea, it is helpful to make classifications based on where the diarrhea is most likely originating.
 Symptoms of small bowel (small intestinal) diarrhea are characterized as mildly more frequent than normal eliminations, larger amounts, and sometimes associated with the passing of excess gas (flatulence).
 Dogs with small bowel diarrhea may vomit, and in cases of chronic diarrhea may have weight loss.
 This contrasts with symptoms of large bowel (colon) diarrhea which may include increased frequency/urgency, straining, or even blood or mucus present.
 There is a 3rd category of diarrhea, extra-GI, in which the problem originates outside of the GI tract, diarrhea presents as secondary to that disease state.

 Cause of diarrhea can vary from mild signs and disease to severe or even life-threatening illness.
-Providing a proper history, and bringing a fecal sample to your veterinarian is the first step towards getting your pet on the road to recovery.
+Providing a proper history and bringing a fecal sample to your veterinarian are the first steps towards getting your pet on the road to recovery.